 Ben has worked with numerous media outlets from local TV stations to national news networks and had his storm video shown worldwide.

 Ben also helped put together the SPC Video Lecture Series and the Tornado Forecasting Workshop while he was working at the University of Oklahoma School of Meteorology.
-He also assisted with international weather installations in Thailand, Indonesia, and Dubai while working at Weather Decision Technologies.
+He also assisted with international weather installations in Thailand, Indonesia, and Dubai while working for Norman-based Weather Decision Technologies.

 - August 19, 2018 - Impromptu chase on the way back from KC.
 Missed tornado in SW Missouri.
 (616 Miles)